 Belogradchik Rocks Location and Geography

 The Belogradchik Rocks formed in a region of the world known for its natural beauty.
-That’s region now constitutes the country of Bulgaria, in Europe.
-Further, the impressive structures appear on a small portion of the western slopes of the Balkan Mountains.
+That’s the region now constituting the country of Bulgaria, in Europe.
+The impressive structures also appear on a small portion of the western slopes of the Balkan Mountains.

-Additionally, the prevalent mineral components of the rocks created striking natural features.
+As is clearly visible, the prevalent mineral components of the rocks created striking natural features.
 In fact, these provide the site with a stunning visual appeal.
-That’s true because, in color, the various formations display a significantly wide range of colors.
+That’s true because, in color, the various formations display a significantly wide range of shades.

 However, these beautiful colors primarily consist of various shades of red, yellow, and black.
 But the impressiveness of the Belogradchik Rocks does not remain restricted to appearance alone.
 In this location Nature took its time to form a true masterpiece.

 In conclusion, the total area of the geological formations covers an area measuring 19 sq mi (50 sq km).
 The natural formations actually appear in five amazing groupings.
-Finally, the largest of the natural formations sits near the town of Belogradchik, hence the name.
+The largest of the natural formations sits near the town of Belogradchik, hence the name.